MetaronWang/StackPropagation-SLU-TF/README.md

 # Environment
 I use TF1 to implement this model and you can run it with tf1.13-1.15, the tf with other versions haven't been verified the usability and you can try it if it is necessary for you.

-The code don't need any other package without TensorFlow and Numpy.
+The code don't need any other package except TensorFlow and Numpy.
 It is a **procedure-oriented** style now, maybe I will update it to object-oriented style in future.